rebelsky/sams-assorted-musings-reflections/mathlan.md

 Our alums regularly tell me that they've appreciated the habits they've developed as Linux programmers and users.
-In fact, this approach to designing software is so important that our alumni who work at Microsfot even tell me that Microsoft seems to prefer to hire people who know how to program on Linux systems.
+In fact, this approach to designing software is so important that our alumni who work at Microsoft even tell me that Microsoft seems to prefer to hire people who know how to program on Linux systems.